Kanaries/pygwalker/README.md

 ## Setup pygwalker

-Before using pygwalker, make sure to install the packages through the command line using pip.
+Before using pygwalker, make sure to install the packages through the command line using pip or conda.

+### pip

 ```bash
 pip install pygwalker